Are Ensembles Getting Better all the Time?: Introduction

 \subsection{Summary and organisation of the paper}

-In this work, we focus on the simplest instance of ensembles, that involve unweighted averaging of predictions that are ``not too dependent''.
+In this work, we focus on the simplest instance of ensembles, that involve unweighted averaging of predictions that are ``not too dependent.''
 While simple, this setting remains the usual formalization of most ``wisdom of crowds'' studies, and the basis of state-of-the-art machine learning methods like random forests and deep ensembles.
-In this context we show that whether or not an ensemble is monotonically improving is deeply connected to the local geometry of the chosen loss function, more specifically to its convexity and its smoothness.
-Informally, our results may be summarised by the sentence \emph{ensembles are getting better all the time if, and only if, the considered loss function is convex}.
-More precisely our contributions are as follows. \begin{itemize} \item For convex loss functions and exchangeable predictions, we show that the expected loss is a non-increasing function of the number of ensembles members (Theorem~\ref{th:exch}), generalising several results previously obtained for specific losses \citep{noh2017regularizing,probst2018tune}.
-This result can be strengthened for strictly convex losses (Theorem~\ref{th:strong}). \item For nonconvex loss functions and independent and identically distributed (i.i.d.) predictions, we show that, asymptotically, good ensembles keep getting better, and bad ensembles keep getting worse in the following sense: \begin{itemize} \item when the loss if sufficiently smooth, ensembles keep eventually getting better when the loss function is locally convex at their asymptotic predictions, whereas they keep getting worse if the loss is locally concave there (Theorem~\ref{th:smooth-ncvx}); \item for the classification error, ensembles keep eventually getting better when their asymptotic prediction corresponds to the true label, and keep getting worse if it corresponds to a wrong label (Theorem~\ref{th:class-error}).
-This result comes with not-so-mild regularity conditions that we relate to classical counterexamples \emph{à la} Condorcet. \end{itemize} \item To prove our result for nonsmooth losses, we prove a new theorem~on the monotonicity of tail probabilities that may be of independent interest (Theorem~\ref{th:monotonicity-tail-proba-multivariate}).
-This result is based on ``strong'' large deviations theorems \citep{bahadur1960deviations,petrov1965probabilities, joutard_2017}. \end{itemize}
+In this context, formalised in Section~\ref{sec:setting}, for an ensemble to be monotonically improving is deeply connected to the local geometry of the chosen loss function, more specifically to its convexity and its smoothness.
+More precisely, we show that: \begin{itemize} \item For \textbf{convex loss functions and exchangeable predictions} (Section~\ref{sec:convex-losses}), the expected loss is a non-increasing function of the number of ensembles members (Theorem~\ref{th:exch}), generalising several results previously obtained for specific losses \citep{noh2017regularizing,probst2018tune}.
+This result can be strengthened for strictly convex losses (Theorem~\ref{th:strong}). \item For \textbf{nonconvex loss functions and independent and identically distributed (i.i.d.) predictions} (Section~\ref{sec:non-convex-losses}), we show that, \review{when the number of base models is large enough,} good ensembles keep getting better, and bad ensembles keep getting worse in the following sense: \begin{itemize} \item when the loss if sufficiently smooth, ensembles keep eventually getting better when the loss function is locally convex at their asymptotic predictions, whereas they keep getting worse if the loss is locally concave there (Theorem~\ref{th:smooth-ncvx}); \item for the classification error, ensembles keep eventually getting better when their asymptotic prediction corresponds to the true label, and keep getting worse if it corresponds to a wrong label (Theorem~\ref{th:class-error}).
+This result comes with not-so-mild regularity conditions that we relate to classical counterexamples \emph{à la} Condorcet. \end{itemize} \item To prove our result for nonsmooth losses, we prove two new theorems on the monotonicity of tail probabilities that may be of independent interest (Theorems~\ref{th:monotonicity-tail-proba} and~\ref{th:monotonicity-tail-proba-multivariate}).
+This result is based on ``strong'' large deviations theorems \citep{bahadur1960deviations,petrov1965probabilities, joutard_2017}. \end{itemize} Informally, our results may be summarised by the sentence \textbf{ensembles are getting better all the time if, and only if, the considered loss function is convex}.
+We support these claims by two real data experiments presented in Section~\ref{sec:experiments}.